danielg0/fyp/report.md

     a.
 Add this iteration's BBV to each mutable BBV and add $i_0$ to each instruction counter
     b.
 For each interval whose instruction counter equals its interval size, append its mutable BBV to its BBV array and reset that intervals counter and mutable BBV

-In the optimal configuration where the input interval size is a factor of every we produce BBVs identical to those that would have been produced if we had done separate simulations for each interval.
-We also take less time to do so, requiring a constant amount of simulation time with respect to the number of target intervals.
+In the optimal configuration, where the input interval size is a factor of every output interval size, we produce BBVs identical to those that would have been produced if we had done separate simulations for each interval.
+We also require less simulation time with our approach, using a constant amount of compute with respect to the number of target intervals.

-For non-optimal configurations of intervals we can add to $is$ the greatest common factor of each interval in $is$ and carry out the steps above.
-This does not add must time cost to the overall generation \todo{Plot this} as the interval size does not have a large impact on overall simulation time.
+For non-optimal configurations of intervals we add to $is$ the greatest common factor of each interval in $is$ and carry out the steps above.
+This does not add much simulation cost to the overall generation \todo{Plot this} as the interval size does not have a large impact on overall simulation time.

 ## Sub-sampling

 Collecting an array of BBVs for a fresh interval size requires simulating the entire program.
-Even though this is done with a functional simulator
+Even though this can be done with a functional simulator, it still takes a significant amount of time for large programs.
+Our super-sampling approach requires we collect an array of BBVs for the smallest sized interval we want to simulate with.
+We now introduce a method for producing sets of BBVs of an interval width greater than the target interval size.
+This enables the creation of a set of BBV arrays from a preexisting large BBV array, such as the commonly used one million wide interval size used in existing SimPoint research [@simpoint1; @power-simpoint].

+Let a BBV of width $2N$, $B^{2N}_{ab} = \{3, 0, 6, \ldots\}$, contain the number of instructions executed from two continuous intervals $a$ and $b$ of length $N$.
+We have no way to determine the exact split of instructions between the two intervals, but we can estimate it by dividing the instructions equally between $a$ and $b$.
+This creates two new smaller BBVs of width $N$.
+The SimPoint implementation available publicly only accepts BBVs made up of integers, \todo{check this} so we round one down and one up forming split BBVs as follows:

+$$B^N_a = \left\lceil {B^{2N}_{ab} \over 2} \right\rceil \qquad B^N_b = \left\lfloor {B^{2N}_{ab} \over 2} \right\rfloor$$

+## Checkpoint Truncation

 # The Behaviour of SimPoint sets